nlesc-dirac/spark-archsci-images/README.md

 # About
 Docker images for Apache Swarm cluster with HDFS.
 The images can be used to have a cluster for general use.
-There are also [images](https://github.com/nlesc-dirac/spark-docker-swarm) for DIRAC project to run SageCal
+There are also [images](https://github.com/nlesc-dirac/spark-docker-swarm) for DIRAC project to run SageCal.

 # Images

-## General
+## For general use
 | Name    | info   |
 | ------- | --------- |
 | spark-hadoop-base  | base image for Spark and Hadoop |